wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.01 =
+* Fixed bug that caused some users to have problems when they haven't added any categories.
 = Version 2.0 =
 * Added ability to assign feeds to a category and output feeds from a given a given category.
 Limit posts on a page.
 Uninstall now works for multiuser sites.
 Solved problem for some users where the LightBox option was conflicting with other plugins that also relied on Lightbox or Colorbox.
 = Version 1.1 =